 Civil Law (Honours) (Course Organiser)

-Ross Macdonald 'Accounting for lifetime gifts in the law of succession'
+Ross Macdonald 'Accounting for inter vivos gifts in the law of succession: a historical/comparative analysis'

 Books and Reports